Andy-Zi/httpfilegen/README.md

 Options of interest:
 - `--filemode, -f`: Generation mode. `SINGLE` (default) writes one .http file. `MULTI` writes one .http per API path and mirrors the path structure as directories.
 - `--base-url`: Optional base URL to include in the generated .http file(s).
 This is added to the Shared section alongside any servers defined in the spec.
+- `--include-examples/--no-include-examples`: Include commented response examples next to each request.
+- `--include-schema/--no-include-schema`: Include commented request body examples (based on provided examples or schema fallback) next to each request.

 Examples: